-Simon is a Research Officer in the Research and Policy in Development (RAPID) programme at the Overseas Development Institute, London, who with support from IDRC are the current secretariat for the Outcome Mapping Learning Community.
-Simon has coordinated the OMLC for the past 5 years, providing facilitation support, newsletter editing, webinar hosting as well as coordinating the Stewards group.
-He has been training individuals and organisations in OM for five years and has advised many programmes in the use of OM, particular for strategic planning and monitoring of policy influencing.
+Simon is a Research Fellow in the Research and Policy in Development (RAPID) programme at the Overseas Development Institute, London, who with support from IDRC are the current secretariat for the Outcome Mapping Learning Community.
+Simon has coordinated the OMLC since 2007, providing facilitation support, newsletter editing, webinar hosting as well as supporting the Stewards group.
+He has been training individuals and organisations in OM since 2008 and has advised many programmes in the use of OM, particular for strategic planning and monitoring of policy influencing.
 He is also in the core team of the BetterEvaluation initiative, a platform for improving evaluation practice and theory through sharing of information on methods.

 Ziad is the Officer in Charge of Capacity Development and Outreach at the Environment and Sustainable Development Unit of the American University of Beirut (AUB-ESDU).
 He is also a founding partner of Development Management International (DMI sarl).
 Ziad coordinates at AUB-ESDU a project on the contextualization and Arabization of OM for the Middle East and North Africa Region (MENA) which is evolving into a larger project aiming at Mainstreaming Evaluation Theory and Practice in MENA using OM as an entry point.
 He is also the coordinator of the MENA program of the RUAF network.
 At DMI, Ziad works on large scale local development projects, advising mainly on project management and M&E aspects.
 His most cherished “baby” is MED-PACT (Local Authorities Partnership in the Mediterranean) taking place in 14 Euro-Med countries and for which he leads the Technical Assistance Team.